rouabenfraj1920-lab/Heart-Disease-Prediction-Machine-Learning-Project/README.md

 Scikit-learn
 Matplotlib
 Seaborn

 💡 Conclusion
 This project demonstrates a complete machine learning workflow for healthcare prediction, from raw data preprocessing to model evaluation.

+This project demonstrates a complete machine learning workflow for healthcare prediction, from raw data preprocessing to model evaluation.